turingschool/front-end-curriculum/lessons/module-3/react-i.md

 ---
-title: React I: the What & the Why
+title: "React I: the What & the Why"
 length: 3 hours
 tags: javascript, react
 module: 3
 ---

-# React I: the What & the Why

 ## Learning Goals